minvws/nl-kat-coordination/rfd/0007-deletion-propagation.md

 To still relate OOIs to Tasks, OOIs should get a new `attribution_id` string field that is either:

 - A `task_id` pointing to a Task
-- A `user_id'` pointing to a User that manually created the OOI
+- A `user_id` pointing to a User that manually created the OOI
 - Any future attribution identifiers

 ### Functional Requirements (FR)